anujakilati/Kaggle-Collagen/README.md

 ## **📊 Data Exploration**

-* The dataset(s) that was utilized was a subset of the FitzPatrick17k dataset, a labeled collection of about 17,000 images depicting a variety of serious (e.g., melanoma) and cosmetic (e.g., acne) dermatological conditions with a range of skin tones scored on the FitzPatrick skin tone scale (FST).
-About 4500 images are in this set, representing 21 skin conditions out of the 100+ in the full FitzPatrick set.  (i.e., the data provided in Kaggle \+ any additional sources)
+* The dataset that was utilized was a subset of the FitzPatrick17k dataset, a labeled collection of about 17,000 images depicting a variety of serious (e.g., melanoma) and cosmetic (e.g., acne) dermatological conditions with a range of skin tones scored on the FitzPatrick skin tone scale (FST).
+About 4500 images are in this set, representing 21 skin conditions out of the 100+ in the full FitzPatrick set. (i.e., the data provided in Kaggle \+ any additional sources).
 * Data exploration and preprocessing approaches
 * Challenges and assumptions when working with the dataset(s)